-1) Charitable giving: While charities require year-round generosity, the need seems to be more prevalent as the holiday season nears.
-In B.C., all donations after $200 qualify for a combined federal and B.C. non-refundable tax credit of 44 per cent.
-In short, you get more of a tax break with the more you give.
+• In B.C., all donations in excess of $200 qualify for a combined federal and B.C. non-refundable tax credit up to 49.8 per cent.
+In short, you get more of a tax break the more you give.

 • Superficial loss rule: If you sell any investment at a loss, you must wait at least 30 days before buying it back in any family account; otherwise, the loss is denied for tax purposes.